mesosphere/dcos-docs-site/pages/1.11/installing/upgrading/index.md

 excerpt: Upgrading a DC/OS cluster
 ---

-An upgrade is the process of adding new features, replacing the existing features with new features/functionality or adding a major configuration change.
+An upgrade is the process of moving between major releases to add new features, replace existing features with new features/functionality or performing a major configuration change.
 You can upgrade DC/OS only if you have used the advanced installation process to install DC/OS on your cluster.

+**Note:** An upgrade occurs only between major releases.

 Example: 1.X to 1.Y (1.11 --> 1.12)

-**Note:** An upgrade occurs only between major releases.

 If an upgrade is performed on a supported OS with all prerequisites fulfilled, then upgrade _should_ preserve the state of running tasks on the cluster.
 This document reuses portions of the [Advanced DC/OS Installation Guide][advanced-install].